 Earlier this week, the International Cycling Union announced that it would strip Lance Armstrong of his seven Tour de France titles, stating that overwhelming evidence existed that Armstrong had won those titles by doping.
 For cyclists who play by the rules, it is only fair that they not be forced to chase Armstrong’s Tour record, which he apparently achieved in an unacceptable way (and you can count me among those who think Roger Maris and Hank Aaron have pretty strong claims to baseball’s single-season and career home run marks, too).

 When it comes to sporting records, comparing a clean athlete to a cheater seems unfair.
 Similarly, in the government contracting world, using unacceptable proposals as a basis of comparison for other proposals’ price realism is improper, according to a recent GAO bid protest decision.
-In GAO Protest of Lifecycle Construction Services, LLC, B-406907 (Sept.
+In Lifecycle Construction Services, LLC, B-406907 (Sept.
 27, 2012), the GAO sustained the protest because of significant errors in the agency’s evaluation of the protester’s price realism–including comparing that price to the prices of three unreasonably high-priced proposals.

 The Lifecycle Construction Services GAO bid protest involved an Army Corps of Engineers solicitation for construction services.
 The solicitation stated that the Corps intended to award up to five contracts and place up to $100 million in task orders under those contracts.
 The solicitation called for the evaluation of three factors: experience, past performance, and price.

 With respect to the price factor, the solicitation required offerors to submit a “coefficient” for each of 14 locations where work would be performed, as well as applicable overhead rates.
 The solicitation provided estimates of the total work to be performed at each of the 14 locations, to which offerors’ coefficients would be applied.